Art Deco architecture of New York City: Commercial

 The heyday of Art Deco skyscrapers was effectively ended by the Great Depression, but Art Deco had proliferated outwards across the city in myriad forms.
 Art Deco proved a popular style for an expanding range of modern commercial edifices that proliferated during the period—department stores, news offices, and transportation.
 The initial prevailing wisdom was that the real estate market would quickly recover.
 To tide landowners over until economic conditions improved, many built "taxpayers" on their lots—single or two-story buildings.
 Despite being intended as temporary, many of these buildings remained for decades afterward.
 One such Art Deco taxpayer was the East River Savings Bank on 22 Cortlandt Street, which replaced a fifteen-story building from the 1890s.
 The New York Times dubbed the lot "the most valuable piece of New York real estate for a taxpayer in the city."
 Despite being a more modest building, the structure is appointed with polished stone eagles, interior marble, and at one time featured a 3000 ft2 mural of the East River.
-Completed speculative buildings faced issues in the difficult economy—the Empire State Building took more in as a tourist attraction than from tenants, and office buildings across Midtown felt pinched by the Rockefeller Center's aggressive tactics to lure and keep tenants.
+Completed speculative buildings faced issues in the difficult economy—the Empire State Building took more in as a tourist attraction than from tenants, and office buildings across Midtown were pressured by the Rockefeller Center's aggressive courting of tenants.

 As the 1930s progressed, the rental market began to improve, and the pace of construction increased.
 The buildings that went up in this period tended to be more reserved, with grayer, more austere versions of Art Deco; Bletter suggests that this change was due to the influence of mechanization, and the lush, colorful look of the earlier style now appearing "frivolous".
 Terra cotta decoration was replaced with smoother, rounded surfaces, and metal-clad streamlining influenced by vehicular designs.
-Throughout the Art Deco period, brick was the most common building material for ordinary buildings, but even here bricklayers would create geometric designs by alternating the color of brick or the coursing.
+Throughout the Art Deco period, brick was the most common building material for ordinary buildings, but even here bricklayers created geometric designs by alternating the color of brick or the coursing.